-- Explain to the students that fossils form when the remains or traces of living things become trapped or buried.
+- Explain that fossils form when the remains or traces of living things become trapped or buried.
 Tell them that they are going to demonstrate this process now.

 - Once the plaster of Paris has hardened, place the clay discs somewhere warm and leave to dry for a minimum of 24 hours.

-- Once the clay has dried completely, ask the pairs to swap fossils with another pair.
+- Once the clay has dried completely, ask pairs to swap fossils with another pair.

 - Fossils are the preserved remains of organisms (such as bones), imprints they have left behind (such as footprints), or other preserved traces (such as nests and egg shells).
 Scientists that study fossils are called palaeontologists.